Lindblomsebastian/gcmgen/README.md

+Certainly!
+Here’s an updated version of your README with the new `--pr` functionality included:

+---

 # GCMGen

-GCMGen (Git Commit Message Generator) is a command-line tool that generates meaningful Git commit messages using AI models like OpenAI and Anthropic.
-It analyzes your staged changes (diff) and provides context-aware commit message suggestions.
+GCMGen (Git Commit Message Generator) is a command-line tool that generates meaningful Git commit messages and GitHub pull request content using AI models like OpenAI and Anthropic.
+It analyzes your staged changes (diff) and provides context-aware commit message suggestions and PR content.

 ## Installation